bjornarprytz/hex-deck/readme.md

   - More parameterized
   - More robust to the discovery mechanic, and new tile types
   - Consolidated (it's currently spread across Meta and Map)
+  - Figure out how tileInfo gets generated for discovered tiles

 - UI
   - Camera movement